-In support of lifelong learning, the Group provided training programs in the area of financial, IT, health and safety and job-related courses to all staff in 2014.
+In support of lifelong learning, the Group provides training programs in the area of financial, IT, health and safety and job related courses to all staff in 2015.
 At the same time, the Group also gave sponsorships to in-house sport activities as an effort to enhance work-life balance among the staff.

-As an employer, the Group also recognizes and accepts its responsibilities for providing and maintaining a safe and healthy workplace for all its employees, suppliers and visitors.
-Workplace security initiatives such as fire and evacuation drills, safety tips and training on proper usage of safety equipments have been provided to the employees to ensure a protected working environment.
+As an employer, the Group recognizes and accepts its responsibilities for providing and maintaining a safe and healthy workplace for all its employees.
+Workplace security initiatives such as fire and evacuation drills, safety tips and training on proper usage of safety equipment have been provided to the employees to ensure a protected working environment.